 - What bothered me about the situation?

-- What kept me from doing something?
+- What kept me from doing something and showing courageous leadership?

 - How did I feel afterwards?